 Why does this happen?

-Example; A new telephone enquiry: One person believes a 4 hour response with correct info is fine, another believes 4 minutes is needed.
-On social media, 30 mins by one member of staff 30 seconds by another!
+For example, a new telephone enquiry: one person believes a 4-hour response with correct info is fine.
+However, another person may believe 4 minutes is acceptable.
+On social media, 30 mins by one member of staff and 30 seconds by another!